 Because finding your opponent’s sheep before they do is hard (without sacrificing scouting of your own base), it’s more common to lame an enemy’s boar.

-To do this, attack an enemy boar with your Scout and then run your Scout back to your base.
+To do this, hit an enemy boar with your Scout twice and then run your Scout back to your base.

 This is actually trickier and requires more skill than it sounds, because you have to ensure your Scout doesn’t run too far away from the boar otherwise it won’t chase you back.
 You don’t want to run too close to it or you might end up losing the Scout.
 So, it requires a fair amount of clicking as you run back rather than using waypoints.